h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_7_MCQ.md

 **Answer:** B

-**Explanation:** Computing high-dimensional integrals required for posterior expectations is a major computational challenge in implementing full Bayesian inference for complex models.
+**Explanation:** Computing high-dimensional integrals required for posterior expectations is the most significant computational challenge in implementing full Bayesian inference for complex models.
 The posterior expectation of a function $f(\theta)$ is:

 $$E[f(\theta)|D] = \int f(\theta)p(\theta|D)d\theta$$

-This integral becomes increasingly difficult to compute as the dimension of $\theta$ increases, often requiring sophisticated sampling or approximation methods.
+This integral becomes increasingly difficult to compute as the dimension of $\theta$ increases, often requiring sophisticated sampling or approximation methods like MCMC.
+While memory limitations (Option A) can be an issue, they are generally addressed through sampling approaches.
+Options C and D are not unique challenges to Bayesian inference compared to the fundamental challenge of computing these integrals.

 ### Question 13
 Instead of the Bayes estimator, one can also use the MAP (maximum a posteriori estimator) in order to get a point estimate of the parameter of interest $\theta$ based on data.
 Which of the following expressions define the MAP?